 An ongoing favorite, both in terms of the varietal, but also because the wine is just so damn good.
 Plus, it’s nice to continue supporting a young winemaker attempting to make a name for herself.
 Here’s a video intro for the Last Summer Grenache that’s in some of your wine club shipments this month.
+Added bonus if you recognize where the quote on the back came from.

 Hi, everyone.
 Mark Aselstine with Uncorked Ventures.
 So I’m going to hold this up so you can get a good look at it.
 This is a Last Summer Grenache.
 So if you’re a Special Selections Wine Club member, this is showing up here in early to mid-March.
 I think when you open this up, you’re going to notice a few things.